shariult/gardeneer/README.md

 # Gardeneer - Template

 Frontend template developed as Portfolio project build with [project with parcel](https://github.com/shariult/projects-with-parcel.git).
 But it should work with any Parcel configured package.
-Final build can be found in the "dist" directory once project is deployed.
-Visit [Gardeneer](https://shariul.com/projects/gardeneer/) for live view.
+Visit [Gardeneer](https://shariul.com/assets/projects/gardeneer/) for live view.

 ## Tools Required